Sean Gilmartin: Minnesota Twins (second stint)

-On June 29, 2021, Gilmartin's contract was purchased by the Minnesota Twins organization with a minor league contract for the AA Wichita Wind Surge.
-At 31, he is the oldest player in the AA Central.
-He elected free agency on November 7, 2021.
+On June 29, 2021, Gilmartin's contract was purchased by the Minnesota Twins organization with a minor league contract for the Double–A Wichita Wind Surge.
+At age 31, he was the oldest player in the Double–A Central.
+In 6 games split between Wichita and the rookie-level Florida Complex League Twins, he struggled to a 14.63 ERA with 13 strikeouts in 8 innings pitched.
+He elected free agency following the season on November 7.

+Gilmartin retired during the 2021/22 offseason.

 Personal life

 Gilmartin is married to former White House Press Secretary Kayleigh McEnany.
 They began dating in 2015 and married on November 18, 2017.
-In June 2022 the couple announced that they are expecting their second child.
+Their daughter Blaker was born in November 2019.
+In June 2022, the couple announced that they were expecting their second child.
 On December 1, 2022, McEnany announced the birth of their son Nash on Twitter.
+In 2025 she announced her third pregnancy.

 Gilmartin's brother Michael was drafted by the Oakland Athletics from Wofford College as an infielder in the 27th round of the 2009 MLB draft.
 His cousin, Chad, previously worked in the White House Office of the Press Secretary.